hanshika-773/19AI307_JAVA/Module-03/DAY-3/README.md

 ## RESULT:
-Thus the java program to convert string into a character array and display it in a specific format.
+Thus the java program to convert string into a character array and display it in a specific format executed successfully.